 My name is Salim, born in Yarmouk Camp for Palestinian refugees in Damascus, Syria, 1989.

 I studied a B.A in Law from 2007-2012.
-In my last year, Damascus university turned from a space of relative knowledge to space of total prosecution of those against the regime of Assad.
+In my last year, Damascus university was transformed into a space of prosecution for those against the regime of Assad.
 I have decided not to take exams or attend classes, for my safety but also as an act of anti-normalization with a repressive government that jailed and tortured tens of our classmates.
-While Homs, central Syria, was being bombed, Damascus university was functioning as usual.
-Some of us said NO to the status quo.
+While Homs, central Syria, was being bombed, Damascus university was functioning as usual, but some of us said NO to the status quo.

 You can contact me at: Salim.salamah(at)gmail.com